magento/devdocs/guides/v2.3/graphql/reference/quote-set-shipping-address.md

 title: setShippingAddressesOnCart mutation
 ---

 The `setShippingAddressesOnCart` mutation sets one or more shipping addresses on a specific cart.
-The shipping address does not need to be specified in the following circumstances
+The shipping address does not need to be specified in the following circumstances:

 * The cart contains only virtual items
 * When you defined the billing address, you set the `use_for_shipping` attribute to `true`.
 Magento assigns the same address as the shipping address.